 The Dunning-Kruger effect—the tendency of people who actually know very little about a topic to feel as though they are knowledgeable (Because the less you know, the less you know, you know?)—is another possible explanation.

 Appeal to the Heart

 Knowing all this, how are we supposed to reach our audience?
 So much of marketing involves asking people to change their minds about something, and since our audiences are thinking using their biased and irrational human brains, this can be a huge challenge to overcome.
 Well, we need to remember that at the end of the day, humans aren’t computers.
-We might feel like we’re great, objective problem solvers, but as we’ve seen (and will continue to see over the next two posts), we’re not.
+We might feel like we’re great, objective problem solvers, but as we’ve seen, we’re not.
 Great storytelling isn’t always about coming up with the soundest arguments.
 It’s about appealing to the heart, the human spirit.